dbucher1234/AI_molecular_generator/README.md

 Diphenhydramine is quite lipophilic (log P ≈ 3.3), which, along with its pKₐ and high passive permeability, drives strong CNS uptake—total brain levels ~18× plasma in rats, with an unbound‐drug brain/plasma ratio of ∼4–7.

-Our goal is to bias the generator toward more polar compounds that are less likely to cross the blood–brain barrier, **reducing central-nervous-system side effects**.
+Our goal is to generate ideas for more polar compounds that are less likely to cross the blood–brain barrier, **reducing central-nervous-system side effects**.

 ---